EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 conduct which forms the basis of the charge of unprofessional conduct.
 We are therefore not dealing with a situation where disclosure is sought for the purpose of determining whether such misbehavior has in fact occurred.
-The latter case involves an entirely different problem --- an exception which threatens to swallow the rule --- than is presented in this case.
+The latter case involves an entirely different problem---an exception which threatens to swallow the rule---than is presented in this case.

 89